Relaxing Spa Escapes across Germany

 Neptunbad, North Rhine-Westphalia

 Neptunbad in Cologne is a hidden gem, and worth visiting for its range of treatments such as chocolate, salt and honey peels.
-The rooftop terrace is perfect for lounging around naked in the sun with a good book and glass of something special.
+The rooftop terrace is perfect for lounging around naked in the sun with a good book and a glass of something special.